 4. Awards (generally) don’t cover everyone.
 Usually an Award will cover front line staff and some managers and as mentioned, you may have different awards covering different staff types.
 Usually, they do not cover senior managers (there are exceptions).
 There is a section at the start of each award that describes who is covered by that Award.
 Under the old pre-modern system professionals (accountants, HR staff, IT specialists) were not traditionally covered by Awards and people often think this is still the case.
 It isn’t always … again, you will need to check the Awards that are relevant to your workplace.
 I have come across a few workplaces where they have thought that because someone had signed an employment contract they were not covered by the Award.
 This is also generally not the case.
 You cannot contract out of an Award if the person is covered by one.

 5. People on high incomes generally aren’t covered by an Award.
-Currently,obligation-free the threshold is $153,600* pa.
+Currently, the Award Free threshold is $153,600* pa.
 That doesn’t include Super or things like bonuses.
 However … there have been cases where the Commission has determined that someone is Award covered despite their salary for a range of reasons (particularly if they do not have staff management responsibilities or the position is specifically covered by the Award), so don’t assume your highly paid staff aren’t covered.
 Things that can factor in is if they are in a managerial role or simply vs a highly paid but comparatively junior technical role for example.

 So, as you can see, paying people can be complicated.
 If you’re unsure you may find your industry employer association useful, or your state chamber of commerce if there isn’t one for your industry.
 There are various outsourced HR provides (such as this one, though there are plenty of others) who can ensure you're set up correctly.
 The FairWork Ombudsman is an excellent source of free advice and always willing to work with employers to get it right.

 *Updated with the post-July 2020 figure.

-Note, these contents do not constitute legal advice, are not intended to be a substitute for legal advice and should not be relied upon as such.
+Note, this content does not constitute legal advice, is not intended to be a substitute for legal advice and should not be relied upon as such.